 .
-The amount of surplus from time to time attributed to the New GM Class H Common Stock (which will reduce the amount of surplus available for dividends on the GM \$1 2/3 Common Stock) will be the sum of (1) the amount of paid-in surplus initially attributed to the shares of New GM Class H Common Stock issued in the Hughes Transactions and the paid-in surplus attributable to any shares of New GM Class H Common Stock issued after the closing of the Hughes Transactions, plus (2) the portion of the net earnings of New Hughes Electronics after the closing of the Hughes Transactions attributed to the New

-GM Class H Common Stock in accordance with the GM Certificate of Incorporation, which is based on the Available Separate Consolidated Net Income of New Hughes Electronics, as described below, plus or minus (3) the amount of any adjustment made by the GM Board as described below.
+Dividends may be paid on the GM \$1 2/3 Common Stock to the extent of the assets of General Motors legally available for the payment of dividends reduced by the sum of (1) the amount initially attributed by the GM Board to the New GM Class H Common Stock as described below plus the paid in surplus attributable to shares of New GM Class H Common Stock issued after the closing of the Hughes Transactions, plus (2) the portion of the net earnings of General Motors after the closing of the Hughes Transactions attributed to the New GM Class H Common Stock in accordance with the GM Certificate of Incorporation, which is based on the Available Separate Consolidated Net Income of New Hughes Electronics, as described below, plus or minus (3) the amount of any adjustment made by the GM Board as described below.